kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

 ```
 Now we can ensure you can get into the Node Red web workspace interface for the first time to verify Node Red is running correctly.

 Type the following into a web browser; http://ip_address_of_your_raspberry_pi:1880.
-Complete the initial tutorial.
+You can also try http://hostname_of_raspberry_ip.local:1880.
+Complete the initial tutorial if it runs.
+It will only run once.

 [Official Node Red Raspberry Pi Documentation](https://nodered.org/docs/getting-started/raspberrypi)